-When the Short Descriptor field is set to 1, the Descriptor field is 1 octet long.
-Otherwise, it is 2 octets long.

-When the Descriptor is 1 octet long, all the fields of the TC IE related to the flags of the two last octets are omitted.

 When the Metrics Present field is set to 1, the PQM List field is present.
 Otherwise, it is omitted.

 When the Mesh Root Address Mode field is set to 1, the Mesh Root Address field contains an extended address, if set to 0, it contains a short address.

-When the MCO field is set to 1, the L2R spans more than one PAN operating on different channels and the MCO Descriptor field is present in the TC IE. Otherwise, the L2R mesh tree is contained within a single PAN and the MCO Descriptor field is omitted.

-When the PAN Coord Connection is set to 1, it indicates that the mesh root is connected to the PAN coordinator either through a backhaul or by being in the same device as the PAN coordinator.

-When Path to Root Present field is set to 1, the Path to Root field is present in the TC IE content and the Depth field is omitted since the Number of Intermediate Address field in the Path to Root field provides sufficient information regarding the distance in hops to the mesh root.

 Modify the last paragraph of clause 6.2.1.1 as follows:

-When the MCO field is set to 1, the L2R spans more than one PAN operating on different channels.
-Otherwise, the L2R mesh tree is contained within a single PAN.
+When the MCO field is set to 1, the L2R mesh spans more than one PAN operating on different channels and the MCO Descriptor field is present in the TC IEs, RA IEs, P2P-RQ and P2P-RP IEs (if any) sent within the L2R mesh.
+Otherwise, the L2R mesh tree is contained within a single PAN and the MCO Descriptor field is omitted from the aforementioned IEs.

 Modify Figure 32 as follows: